saptarshibasu/azure-study/README.md

 * The resource group does not require the resources to be created in the same region
 * It is a good practice to create the resources in the same region as the resource group because
   * It is convenient to inherit the region from the resource group
-  * If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable even though the resources in a different region may be up and running
+  * If the resource group's region is temporarily unavailable, you can't update resources in the resource group because the metadata is unavailable even though the resources may be up and running
 * RBAC can be used to allow an application to access all resources in a resource group
 * Naming convention - `rg-<App / Service name>-<Subscription type>-<###>` e.g. `rg-sharepoint-prod-001`
 * Two deployment models:
   * Classic - Legacy model
   * Resource Manager - Introduction of the resource group concept for better manageability
-* There are three scenarios to be aware of:
-  * Cloud Services (serverless services) doesn't support Resource Manager deployment model
+* Cloud Services (serverless services) don't support Resource Manager deployment model
-  * Virtual machines, storage accounts, and virtual networks support both Resource Manager and classic deployment models
-  * All other Azure services support Resource Manager

 ## Virtual Networking